Merlin427/trivia_api/backend/README.md

 ### GET '/api/questions?page=1'

 - Fetches the questions to be displayed on page requested.
+- Paginates the response to limit questions to 10 per page.
 - Request Arguments:'page' = Page number requested
 - The response body is as follows: